Bill To Protect Mueller Investigation Approved By Senate Judiciary Committee

 Four Republicans, including committee chairman and bill co-sponsor Charles Grassley, R-Iowa, voted with committee Democrats to advance the controversial legislation.
 The bill would allow Mueller or any future special counsel 10 days to apply for expedited judicial review if he or she were fired from an investigation.
 It would also require the attorney general to provide a report to Congress if a special counsel is appointed or removed and detailed information if the scope of an investigation is changed.

 The committee advanced the bill despite objections from Senate Majority Leader Mitch McConnell, R-Ky., who called the measure unnecessary and potentially unconstitutional.
-Grassley said told committee members that he's aware of the constitutional concerns that the bill goes too far to constrain the executive branch, but he argued the bill would allow Congress to do its job more effectively.
+Grassley said told committee members that he is aware of the constitutional concerns that the bill goes too far to constrain the executive branch, but he argued the bill would allow Congress to do its job more effectively.

 "Because special counsel investigations only occur where there is a conflict of interest within the executive branch, special counsel investigations are usually matters of great national concern," Grassley said.
 "And Congress, by exercising its oversight powers, can help the American people to have confidence that these investigations are conducted efficiently and independently."